This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (12) Due to the automated nature of the recording system, recordings are not monitored or edited centrally.
 The Course Co-ordinator and Lecturer are responsible for ensuring that all material recorded during a lecture conforms to copyright guidelines.
 Material can be edited by the Lecturer or Course Co-ordinator to conform to copyright.
 For additional information please refer to the University's UON Library - Copyright Information.

 (13) The University has in place a mechanism to enable staff and other presenters to pause and resume recordings in equipped rooms.
 Recordings can also be made unavailable in the learning management system if there is an unforeseen problem in class.
 Unforeseen problems might include the inadvertent divulgence of personal information in class, use of materials that would breach commercial confidence, or an unanticipated event where it would be inappropriate to have the lecture recorded and may contravene University policy.

 (14) Recordings published on the University's learning management system are subject to copyright and only students enrolled in the course or authorised for other purposes, may download and use those recordings for their personal study.
 Students are not permitted to share or otherwise make recordings available to download or use by others.

 (15) Recordings will be stored for a period of 12 months from date of creation.
 At the end of this period, the recording will be deleted.

 Top of Page

 Section 5 - Roles and Responsibilities

-(16) Faculty Pro Vice-Chancellors or their delegates have the authority to grant approval to opt-out of lecture recordings in a University-managed lecture.
+(16) College Pro Vice-Chancellors or their delegates have the authority to grant approval to opt-out of lecture recordings in a University-managed lecture.